-The spin-off will be accomplished through the distribution of stock of our company to stockholders of record of Vishay Intertechnology as of the record date of [record date].
-The distribution will occur on the distribution date of [spin-off date].
-On that date, each holder of Vishay Intertechnology common stock will receive 1 share of our common stock for every 14 shares of Vishay Intertechnology Class B common stock will receive 1 share of our Class B common stock for every 14 shares of Vishay Intertechnology Class B common stock held.
+The spin-off will be accomplished through the distribution of stock of our company to stockholders of record of Vishay Intertechnology as of the record date of June 25, 2010.
+The distribution will occur on the distribution date of July 6, 2010.
+On that date, each holder of Vishay Intertechnology common stock will receive 1 share of our common stock for every 14 shares of Vishay Intertechnology common stock held, and each holder of Vishay Intertechnology Class B common stock will receive 1 share of our Class B common stock held.
 The distribution is subject to the satisfaction or waiver of certain conditions, which are described in this information statement under "Conditions to the Spin-off."